re-data/re-data/README.md

 Visit http://localhost:8080 to check airflow jobs that are running, coputing DB metrics every 10 minutes.

+# Community

+* [Slack](https://redatahq.slack.com/) For general questions about using redata, problems and discussions with people making it :)

 # License
 Redata is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for licensing information.